smarsx/larena/README.md

 - main entry point to game
 - minting an Ocmeme gives you a constant emission of $GOO, which is then used to mint and vote on $PAGES
-- when event concludes tokenURI becomes top-voted page
+- when epoch concludes tokenURI becomes top-voted page
 - any funds paid > price are auto-refunded
-- minting is open until events logistic asymptote is hit (500)
+- minting is open until epochs logistic asymptote (max_supply) is hit

 ### Submission